A graphic illustrating the fine line between introvert and extrovert.

 – Even though I am a pretty cheerful guy overall, never assume I am cheerful before my first coffee has fully taken effect.

-To this day, I count my blessings that I am surrounded by such a great mix of extroverts, introverts and everyone in the middle.
+To this day, I count my blessings that I am surrounded by such a great mix of extroverts, introverts and everyone who is somewhere in the middle.
 Without actively saying it or doing it, I think we just naturally surround ourselves with the right people at the right time who either provide the lift we need or the grounding we need to keep our energy in check.
 As long as both parties ensure they don’t become energy vampires, I think most friends are happy in sharing in that complementary energy exchange.

 Did you enjoy this post?
 If you did, your likes and shares are most appreciated.